ESDRobotics/Bagel/README.md

 # Create
-This is for the code for the create robot.
+This is for the code and libraries for the create robot.